Dipaculao: Modern era

-On November 27, 1950, Dipaculao was converted from a barrio of Baler into an independent municipality of Quezon via Executive Order No. 375 by President Elpidio Quirino.
-Anacleto Mijares was the first Municipal Mayor, and administered the transition.
+On November 27, 1950, Dipaculao was converted from a barrio of Baler into an independent municipality of Quezon via Executive Order No. 375 by President Elpidio Quirino, with 16 other barrios of Baler were annexed to the new municipality.
+Anacleto Mijares was the first Municipal Mayor, and oversaw the transition.
 It later became part of Quezon's sub-province of Aurora beginning in 1951.

 On June 21, 1957, the sitios of Dimabuno, Laboy, Dinadiawan and Puangi were converted into barrios.
 Several more sitios were converted into barrios on June 18, 1966.

 The municipality later separated from Quezon and became part of the new province of Aurora on August 13, 1979.

 Geography

 According to the Philippine Statistics Authority, the municipality has a land area of 361.64 km2 constituting of the 3,147.32 km2 total area of Aurora.

 Dipaculao is situated 12.54 km from the provincial capital Baler, and 264.85 km from the country's capital city of Manila.